ACCELQ Logo

 Real-World Example:

-• An automated test case in ACCELQ is designed to validate the login functionality of a web application.
-The test fails due to incorrect validation logic, preventing valid users from logging in.
+• An automated test case design in ACCELQ is designed to validate the login functionality of a web application.
+The test is broken due to bad validation logic, which locks out valid users.

-Pro Tip: Employ test-driven development (TDD) practices to catch functional test bugs early in the development cycle.
+Pro Tip: During the development cycle, use test-driven development (TDD) principles to capture the functional test software bugs quickly.

 2. Performance Issues: Optimizing Speed and Responsiveness